 APH is a new institute with affiliations in four different organizations, so it obviously takes time to align our procedures with prevailing procedures and existing systems in all organizations involved.
 We hope for your understanding in this transition.
 Questions or remarks can be addressed to the APH Quality Officer Miranda Bos-Pronk, at firstname.lastname@example.org or to the Scientific Quality Committee, at email@example.com.

-Checklist: What to submit
+What to submit to the Scientific Quality Committee

-Project proposal (in PDF) with:
+- Project proposal (in PDF)

 : From January 1, 2018 onwards the Amsterdam Public Health research institute (APH) has started embedding its research projects within a research institute.
 The request for embedding of a project means the research proposal is reviewed by the APH Scientific Quality Committee.
 With this application a request for peer review is an option.
 I must admit, we were a bit reluctant to this extra procedure, and unsure whether this would be worthwhile. ... read more >>